-Open from 9am to 6pm from Monday 2 August to Saturday 7 August.
+Open from 9am to 6pm from Monday 11 October to Saturday 30 October (closed Sundays).
 You can also pick up home testing kits here.

-Open from 9am to 6pm from Monday 9 August to Saturday 14 August.
+Open from 9am to 6pm from Monday 18 October to Saturday 30 October (closed Sundays).
 You can also pick up home testing kits here.